lexnederbragt/MBV3070-H19/0_Variables_Types.md

 ```
 Strings can actually be added together.

-Q: Remove the space in Ada.
+Question: Remove the space in Ada.
 What happens?

 ## Python as a calculator
 We are first going to use python as a simple calculator.
 Look at the operators that was shown for numbers at the lecture and test all of them.

-Q: What is the difference between 11/2 and 11.0/2?
+Question: What is the difference between 11/2 and 11.0/2?

 Exit the interpreter by typing in Ctlr-D.